jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

         'include_handcrafted_features': True
     }
 ```
 Below is the ROC curve comparisons between baseline and updated configurations.
+The improved configuration shows more AUC (Area Under The Curve).
 ![compare_roc_curves_by_configs_0.0_1.0_0.01](compare_roc_curves_by_configs_0.0_1.0_0.01.png)